-9. Provide the Administrative Entity's Data Universal Numbering System (DUNS) number and assurance that the 'System for Award Management' (SAM) status is current.
-Administrative Entities must register at least annually on the SAM website www.sam.gov to receive Federal funding [required by Federal Acquisition Regulation (FAR) Section 4.11 and Section 52.204-7].
+- 8. Attach a copy of the Administrative Entity/Fiscal Agent's organizational chart with an 'effective as of date'. - Attached. - Name document: Administrative Entity Name Organizational Chart. - 9.
+Provide the Administrative Entity's Unique Entity Identifier (UEI) number and assurance that the 'System for Award Management' (SAM) status is current.
+Administrative Entities must register at least annually on the SAM website https://sam.gov/content/home to receive Federal funding [required by Federal Acquisition Regulation (FAR) Section 4.11 and Section 52.204-7].